Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Most first-time visitors to Malawi fly into Lilongwe and point north toward Liwonde, Nyika, or the lake.
 They're not wrong — those are fine places.
 But the Shire Highlands, and Thyolo in particular, hold a very different kind of birding.
 The district sits between 900 and 1,500 metres, high enough to support Afromontane forest, but low enough that the surrounding country is a productive mosaic of tea, smallholder gardens, riparian strips, and steep wooded ravines.
 That altitude gradient is what makes birdwatching in Thyolo Malawi so unusually rich for such a small area.

 There's a second reason the area has quietly become a birder's favourite.
 The estate culture here — working tea farms like Satemwa and Conforzi — preserved indigenous forest patches as shade, soil stabilisation, and water catchment long before conservation language caught up.
 Those private forest remnants now hold the Thyolo Alethe and several other forest endemics.
 You can't easily walk into them from the public road.
-You need to be staying on the estate.
+You need to be staying at The Thyolo House.

 The Birds Worth Travelling For